OITWPsupport/boise-state-scan-new-content/readme.txt

 === Scan New Content ===
 Contributors: David M. Lentz
 Requires at least: 4.4.2
-Stable tag: 0.0.7
+Stable tag: 1.0.0
 Tested up to: 4.4.2

 Scan new content.

 == Description ==

-Scan new content.
+Triggers an accessibility scan of each new or updated page and post.
+Adds an admin menu and form for maintaining associated info.